 ROS node

-A minimal example of creating a ROS node that subscribes to topics and converts the messages to rerun log calls.
+A minimal example of creating a ROS node that subscribes to topics and converts the messages to Rerun log calls.

 The solution here is mostly a toy example to show how ROS concepts can be mapped to Rerun.

-Used Rerun types
+Used Rerun types used-rerun-types

-Image, Pinhole, Transform3D, Boxes3D, Points3D, LineStrips3D, Scalar
+Image, DepthImage, Pinhole, Transform3D, Points3D, LineStrips3D, Scalars

-Background
+Background background

 The Robot Operating System (ROS) helps build robot applications through software libraries and tools.
 Although Rerun doesn't have native ROS support, you can easily create a basic ROS 2 Python node to subscribe to common ROS topics and log them to Rerun.
-In this example, Rerun visualizes simulation data, including robot pose, images, camera position, laser scans, point clouds, and velocities, as the Turtlebot navigates the environment.
+In this example, Rerun visualizes simulation data, including robot pose, images, camera position, laser scans, point clouds, and velocities, as the robot navigates the environment.

-Logging and visualizing with Rerun
+Logging and visualizing with Rerun logging-and-visualizing-with-rerun

 Find the detailed code walkthrough and explanation for visualizing this example here: Using Rerun with ROS 2.